 The Company believes in providing Shareholders with sufficient information in relation to the Company or its business which would be likely to materially affect the price or value of the Company's shares, in a timely and consistent manner.
 The Company does not practice selective disclosure.
-The Board ensures that all material information are disclosed via SGXNET.
+The Board ensures that all material information including press releases are disclosed via SGXNET.

 All Shareholders are informed of general meetings through notices contained in annual reports or circulars sent to them.
 Shareholders will be given the opportunity to participate effectively in and vote at the general meetings.
+The voting procedures are clearly explained to Shareholders at the general meetings of the Company before the resolutions are put to vote.